Captive vs Independent Insurance Agents: Which Should You Choose?

 See if you qualify for a lower rate in less than 2 minutes

 When you're shopping for car insurance, one of the first choices you'll make is who to work with — and not all agents are created equal.
 Captive agents represent a single company like State Farm, Allstate, or Farmers, while independent agents can compare rates across dozens of carriers on your behalf.
-Understanding the difference could save you hundreds of dollars a year.
+With full-coverage premiums now averaging $2,496 per year nationally — and exceeding $3,900/year in states like Florida and Louisiana — choosing the right type of agent could save you hundreds of dollars annually.

 In this guide, we break down exactly how each agent type works, how they earn their commissions, the real pros and cons of each model, and which option makes the most sense depending on your personal situation.
 Whether you're renewing a policy, adding a new driver, or shopping for the very first time, knowing your options puts you firmly in control.